A grey kitten eating dry cat food from a bowl

 Kittens go through a rapid growth which lasts until they're around 6 months old.
 As they reach 6-12 months old, their nutrient requirements change.
 Their rate of growth slows, and they can eat fewer but larger meals.

-When the kitten is 10 to 12 months old, they can make the switch to adult food which is less nutrient and calorie dense.
-This applies to most breeds apart from those that reach maturity later.
-Larger breeds may not reach maturity until they’re 18 months to 2 years of age.
+Larger cat breeds may not reach maturity until they’re 18 months to 2 years of age.
 So, for breeds like the Maine Coon, kitten food is still fine until they’re at least 18 months old.

 How to Transition to Adult Cat Food

-The best kitten food is higher in calories and more nutrient rich than adult cat food with a higher protein and fat content.
+The best kitten food is higher in calories and more nutrient-rich than adult cat food, with a higher protein and fat content.
 This means you'll need to change the number of meals and portion sizes as well as making the transition from kitten to adult food.

-A sudden change in diet can cause tummy upsets so it’s best to make any changes gradually.
-To keep their digestive systems happy, gradually introduce any new food by mixing it in with the old diet.
-Do this by mixing one quarter of the new food to their usual diet, gradually increasing the amount over 7-10 days:
+A sudden change in diet can cause tummy upsets, so it's best to make any changes gradually.
+To keep their digestive systems happy, gradually introduce new foods by mixing them into their current diet.

 • Days 1-2: 75% old food, 25% new food